react-boilerplate/redux-injectors/README.md

 # injectors
-Dynamically load [redux](https://redux.js.org/) reducers and [redux-saga](https://redux-saga.js.org/) sagas as needed, instead of loading all of them upfront.
+Dynamically load [redux](https://redux.js.org/) reducers and [redux-saga](https://redux-saga.js.org/) sagas as needed, instead of loading them all upfront.
+This has some nice benefits, such as avoiding having to manage a big global list of reducers and sagas.
+It also allows more effective use of [code-splitting](https://webpack.js.org/guides/code-splitting/).
 See [motivation](#Motivation).
-As used by react-boilerplate.
+As used by [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate).

 ## Getting Started
 ```bash